cortes-ciriano-lab/SComatic/README.md

 ```

 ## Step 3: Merging  base count matrices
-In Step 3, SComatic takes as input base count matrices computed in Step 2 for all cell types analysed to merge them into a single base count matrix, whic is stored in tsv format.
+In Step 3, SComatic takes as input base count matrices computed in Step 2 for all cell types analysed to merge them into a single base count matrix, which is stored in tsv format.
 Individual base count matrices to be merged need to be stored in the same directory.

 - List of parameters:
 ```python